aiprofitwire/aiprofitwire/README.md

 I also write **The AI Profit Wire**, a newsletter that breaks down new AI launches and what they actually mean for small businesses.

-I'm learning to code in public, with AI as my pair programmer.
+I'm a web developer (AEC in Web and Multimedia) building free, open source tools with AI as my pair programmer.
 Everything I ship here is free to use, and feedback is always welcome.

 ## What I'm working on